megrimm/pd-stream/README.md

 NOTES

+mp3amp~ complaining of "Symbol not found: _ExitMP3", "Symbol not found: _freqs", etc. I am assuming here that mpglib must be installed but with homebrew it is not available... hmmmm

 after running pd-osx-deps.sh you may have errors depending on how the .dynlib was compiled.
 Run otool to get some info on .dynlib like so:

 macOS